microsoft/Accera/docs/Manual/04 Fusing.md

 schedule = acc.fuse(schedule0, schedule1, ...)
 ```

-*Full fusing* is the most straightforward form of fusing, where each dimension is fused with the corresponding dimension from the other schedules.
+*Full fusing* is the most straightforward fusing where each dimension is fused with the corresponding dimension from other schedules.

 ### Full fusing of same-shaped iteration spaces
-First, consider the simplest case, where we fuse schedules whose iteration spaces have identical shapes.
-The fused schedule `schedule` gets a new dimension, called the *fusing dimension*, which did not exist in the original schedules.
-By default, the fusing dimension is the first dimension in the fused schedule and its size equals the number of schedules that were fused.
-The first slice along the fusing dimension contains a copy of `schedule0`, the second slice contains a copy `schedule1`, and so on.
+Initially, consider the simplest case where we fuse schedules with identical shapes of iteration spaces.
+This fusing assigns a new dimension called *fusing dimension* to the fused schedule `schedule` that does not exist in the original schedules.
+By default, the fusing dimension is the first dimension in the fused schedule, having a size equal to the number of fused schedules.
+The slices along the fusing dimension contain a copy of `schedule0`, `schedule1`.
+The first slice along the fusing dimension contains a copy of `schedule0`, the second slice contains a copy of `schedule1`, and so on.
 Since the fusing dimension is the first dimension, the fused schedule is logically equivalent to fully executing `schedule0`, followed by `schedule1`, and so on.
-To interleave the original schedules, we apply additional transformations to the fused schedule.
+We apply additional transformations to the fused schedule to interleave the original schedules.

-As a concrete example, imagine that we want to shift and then scale each of the elements of a matrix, or in other words, perform the equivalent of the Python code:
+Consider a scenario where we want first to shift and then scale each element of a matrix.
+In other words, we want to perform the equivalent of the below Python code where all three matrices are 16 by 16:
 ```python
 C = (C + A) * B
 ```
-where all three matrices are 16 by 16.

-One way to do this without fusing is to simply write:
+One way of doing this without fusing is to write:
 ```python
 A = acc.Array(role=acc.Array.Role.INPUT, shape=(16, 16))
 B = acc.Array(role=acc.Array.Role.INPUT, shape=(16, 16))